grab/cocoapods-pod-merge/README.md

 This plugin is not a magic bullet that'll merge all your cocoapods into a single framework.
 Here's a few tips to save you from hard to debug issues after merging your pods.

-* Start small, by merging a small number (2 to 4) of your Pods, and check everything works after the merge.
+* **Start small**, by merging a small number (2 to 4) of your Pods, and check everything works after the merge.
+* Only pods which expose their **full source code** can be merged.
+Pods that do not expose sources, eg: `Fabric` / `Firebase` cannot be merged.
+* **Don't mix up** Swift and Objective-C Pods in the same group.
-* Try to make logical sense of your groups, don't just merge every single Pod your app uses into one giant pod.
+* **Try to make logical sense of your groups**, don't just merge every single Pod your app uses into one giant pod.
 This can be very fragile, and can lead to hard to debug compilation / linking issues.
-* Refrain from merging complex or specialized pods (like pods written in C/C++).
+* **Refrain from merging complex or specialized pods** (like pods written in C/C++).
 Such pods can have special build settings and compiler flags that can break the other pods that are merged with them.
+* **Make sure** you add the required [flags](https://github.com/grab/cocoapods-pod-merge#special-flags) to relevant groups in your `MergeFile`.

 ## Troubleshooting